How can you support an ageing workforce?

 What might be the biggest challenge for employers going forward, however, is not just including older candidates in their hiring decisions, but also ensuring they retain their employees as they age.
 Employers can do so by giving adequate support for varying employee needs as well as creating positive practices to encourage a diverse workforce.

 Offering support starts in the HR department.
-For example, income protection, life insurance and critical illness cover are ranked the most useful employee benefits by those planning to work beyond the age of 652, as they provide peace-of-mind for older employees with increased health worries.
+For example, income protection, life insurance and critical illness cover are ranked the most useful employee benefits by those planning to work beyond the age of 652, as they provide invaluable comfort for those who fear external factors like their health might impact their ability to work into old age.

 Solutions also need to be considered at an individual level, rather than a one size fits all offer.
 For example, employers can offer flexible working options to ensure that employees can continue working in an environment best suited to their needs.